-Daily dog walks are one life’s sweetest pleasures.
+Daily dog walks are one of life’s sweetest pleasures.

 If you and your pup aren’t enjoying daily dog walks, check out our list of seven tips and consider making some changes.

 Train your dog to walk comfortably on the leash.
 If your dog pulls or if you end up dragging your dog, neither of you will enjoy daily dog walks.

 Choose a 6-foot leash.
 Although many dog trainers recommend using a leather leash, I’ve always used nylon leashes.
 Our current leash has Sydney’s name and my cell phone number on it (so does her collar).
 I figure it’s just one more way to help ensure she’d get home safely if we ever got separated.

 Whatever you do, do NOT use a retractable leash.
 They don’t let you accurately control your dog and using them can be dangerous.
 Thousands of people and dogs are injured each year due to retractable leashes.

 Keep the leash loose.
 Think of the leash like a telephone line to your dog.
 You use the leash to send messages to the dog.
 Be sure those messages are simple and clear.
 Remember your dog watches you for cues.
 If you are relaxed, your pup will be relaxed.

 To avoid potential neck injuries, consider using a harness rather than hooking the leash to your dog’s collar.
 With a previous dog, I had a complicated harness with a variety of straps and hooks.
 With Sydney, I use a soft cloth harness with a Velcro close.
-Slipping on and off is easy.
+Slipping the harness on and off is easy.

 When you take daily dog walks, you want your pup to feel comfortable and confident on the leash.
 If your dog isn’t assured, stressful situations — such as off-leash dogs running toward them — can make the dog instinctively revert to a fight or flight mode and exhibit leash aggression.
 Tethering eliminates the option of flight, and that means the only means of survival is to stand their ground, which leads to leash aggression.